- PART 1

 The highest recorded for Keto/LC IF days are 1800 calories.
 The lowest?
 1220.
 Per day.
 Yes.
 On training days.

-“Hunger” hormonal response/s in the context of resistance training remains confusing.
+“Hunger” responses in the context of resistance training remains confusing.
 Some reported decrease, some – increases.
 I somewhat belong to the paradoxical group whereby rest days is an inclination to eat more.
 If I am not hungry even after exercise then by logical instinct – why should I be eating more than what is pragmatically necessary?
-Numerous occasions have set me unconvinced for big caloric surpluses.
+Often though not a rule – many occasions puts me unconvinced for big caloric surpluses post training.
 Even after a squeamish 35g worth of post workout WPC with up to 150ml or even less worth of full cream milk+water (to save supply for entire 7 day longevity use).

 Nevertheless whenever hunger is felt genuine – higher calorie intakes during KETO/IF ranges possibly between 1650 to 1800 calories.
-But subjectively vary in terms of practicality – from very difficult – to just downright impossible.
-I have warned not to advocate this in the book repeatedly – that surplus attempts on any Ketogenic regiment is unnecessarily taxing to the digestive system.
+But subjectively vary in terms of practicality.
+From very difficult – to just downright impossible.
+I have warned not to advocate this in the book repeatedly.
+As surplus attempts on any Ketogenic regiment is unnecessarily taxing to the digestive system.

 Refeed Days (2.5 days or 48 hours minimum)